evannetwork/vade/README.md

 ## Plugins

+Plugins are the modules, that perform the actual work in the `Library` module.
+This project already has one plugin included `RustStorageCache`, which can be used as a refrence for creating own plugins.

+### Create new Plugins

+Developing plugins for `ssi` is can be done by implementing one or more traits from `use ssi::library::traits::*`, e.g.

+- `DidResolver`
+- `VcResolver`
+- `Logger` (currently unclear if this plugin will be continued, but can be used for implementation tests)

+An example for a simple plugin can is the provided `RustStorageCache`.
+This implements `DidResolver` as well as `VcResolver` functionalities.
+For your implementation you can of course decide to implement only a single trait in a plugin.

 ### Basic Behavior

-Plugins are the modules, that perform the actual work in the `Library` module.
-This project already has one plugin included - `RustStorageCache`.

 This plugin implements the following traits: